 We’ll begin our day with lunch at one of Milwaukee’s favorite craft brewers for today’s program: On Wellness from Living Compass Director, the Rev. Scott Stoner.
 Afterwards we’ll check out some of the latest craft-breweries of “beer city” – including a visit to the Pabst Milwaukee Brewery Taproom (located in a 145+ year old building that was once the First German Methodist Church!) – where we’ll also take time to sample everyone’s wears – and enjoy select readings from the Rev. William Miller, the author of “The Beer Drinkers Guide to God.”

 Milwaukee Brewers vs. Texas Rangers

 6:10pm First Pitch

 The Milwaukee Brewers are for real – making the playoffs in 2018, the recent acquisitions of superstars Lorenzo Cain and Christian Yelich (giving the Brewers one of the best outfields in the National League), and the electric atmosphere combine to form an unforgettable experience.
 One of MLB’s modern legends, Miller Park goes “old school” as a grand structure with its red brick facade, arched windows and a clock tower at the homeplate entrance – then adds a taste of “modern” with a 12,000 ton retractable roof like no other and a massive (105 feet high by 168 feet wide) HD video/scoreboard above centerfield.
-Tonight you’ll enjoy the Brewer’s home game on the TGI Friday’s Homerun Porch with catered dinner buffet and available private bar (alcoholic beverages not included).
+Tonight you’ll enjoy the Brewer’s home game from the Northwestern Mutual Legends Club, named one of the top 5 luxury areas in all of baseball by Forbes Magazine.

 Sunday August 11th